 A budget is the most important tool you can use in business.
 Without it, your clothing line might not make it through the first few years.

 Marcus encourages people to “know your margins, reinvest in your business, and grow responsibly.”

 Consider the many funding options

-Starting a clothing lide doesn’t cost a fortune.
-Initial investment in owning a clothing brand can be less than $1,000.
+Starting a clothing line doesn’t cost a fortune.
+The initial investment in owning a clothing brand can be less than $1,000.

 Marcus suggests beginners use:

 - Social media marketing of less than $500/mo.

 Common funding paths include: